hhosseinian/Face_Recognition/README.md

 ## Getting Started

 Before running the code, make sure you have the required libraries installed.
 You can install them using pip:
-'''pip install numpy matplotlib opencv-python torch'''
+' ' 'pip install numpy matplotlib opencv-python torch' ' '

 ## Usage